We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It’s not unusual for the skin between your toes to occasionally peel, especially if you’ve been wearing tight shoes that make your toes rub together.
+It’s not unusual for the skin between your toes to peel occasionally, especially if you’ve been wearing tight shoes.
 However, peeling skin between your toes can also be a sign of an underlying skin condition.

 Read on to learn about these possible skin conditions and their treatments.